shopware/admin-api-reference/docs/guides/quick-start/04-document-management.md

 }
 ```

-If documents are assigned to `global` then they can be used on any sales channel.
-This can be defined in `document_base_config` entity as shown below:
+If documents are assigned to `global,` they can be used on any sales channel.
+This can be defined in the `document_base_config` entity as shown below:

 ```sample http
 {